Healthy White Wave (Philodendron 'Birkin') in bright indirect, also known as White Wave

 🧩Easy Difficulty ☀️Bright Indirect ⚠️Toxic to Pets

-White Wave grows best in bright indirect light - water when the top layer has dried, and avoid constantly wet soil, which is a common cause of problems.
+In practice, White Wave stays happiest in bright indirect light.
+Water when the top layer has dried, and keep the roots out of constantly wet soil.

 White Wave Quick Facts